 Group Password Policies are enforced only for Okta and Active Directory (AD) and LDAP-sourced users.

 - For AD and LDAP-sourced users, ensure that your AD and LDAP password policies don't conflict with Okta policies.
-Passwords for AD and LDAP-sourced users are still managed by the directory service.
-For example, some applications, such as Microsoft Office 365 and Google G Suite, check an Okta password policy when provisioning a user to ensure that the Okta policy meets the application's password requirements.
+The directory service manages passwords for AD and LDAP-sourced users.
+Some applications, such as Microsoft Office 365 and Google G Suite, check an Okta password policy when provisioning a user to ensure that the Okta policy meets the application's password requirements.

-- Previous Group Password Policy options are not retained after the LDAP Group Password Policy feature is disabled.
+- Previous Group Password Policy options aren't retained after the LDAP Group Password Policy feature is disabled.

-- When the LDAP Group Password Policy feature is enabled, a custom password policy message can't be used and previous password policy messages are not applied.
+- When the LDAP Group Password Policy is enabled, a custom password policy message can't be used and previous password policy messages aren't applied.

 - When LDAP delegated authentication is disabled, the LDAP Group Password Policy no longer applies to LDAP-sourced users.

 The default password policy is applied when a user is created.
 Group assignment on password policy isn't evaluated when a user is created.

 A password policy is evaluated using the following criteria: